proventa/aws-postgresql-demo/docs/blog-Metrics-Exporter.md

     WantedBy=multi-user.target
 ```

-Whereas the `web-config.yml` file is the same as the one used for the pg_exporter.
+Whereas the `web-config.yml` file is the same as the one used for the postgres_exporter.
 The above configuration will run the pgbouncer_exporter container, and expose the metrics on port `9127`.
-The metrics will also be secured with TLS just like the pg_exporter.
+The metrics will also be secured with TLS just like the postgres_exporter.

 We also specify the `pgBouncer.connectionString` environment variable.
 This is the connection string that the pgbouncer_exporter will use to connect to the PgBouncer cluster.
 In our case, we will be using the connection string `postgresql://stats_collector:collector_stats@localhost:6432/pgbouncer`.